This page is obsolete and no longer maintained. Please browse the blog article for information regarding backtesting on different custom charts.

 The default value of “1970.01.01 00:00” will result in using all available data on the 1M chart.

-BackTestingServerName – This is the name of the virtual MT4 server that will be created and you will need to logon to, in order to use range bars with MT4’s backtester module.
+BackTestingServerName – This is the name of the virtual MT4 server that will be created and you will need to login to, to use range bars with MT4’s backtester module.

-Now you can logon to the “range” server by choosing Logon from MT4’s File menu.
+Now you can log in to the “range” server by choosing Logon from MT4’s File menu.
 This will display the following pop-up window: